CMCA Solos Network

 for solo travellers

 The Network was established in 1997, to foster a culture of sharing, encouragement, and support so that lone travellers might continue to enjoy their traveling lifestyle even though they may have suddenly found themselves facing life under radically different circumstances.
-There are about nine hundred Solos across Australia.
+There are about a thousand Solos across Australia.

-The Solos Network is a Special Interest Group, and CMCA members may be a member of a SIG as well as a chapter, so by joining the Solos Network, you do not need to leave your chapter friends behind— you just double the fun.
-We promote week-long rallies, outings, country gatherings, and tagalongs where members are free to travel as they wish during the day, but meet each night according to an established itinerary for happy hour, shared meal-times, and to stay overnight.
-There is no obligation to do anything, or to go anywhere.
+The Solos Network is a Special Interest Group (SIG), and CMCA members may be a member of a SIG as well as a chapter, so by joining the Solos Network, you do not need to leave your chapter friends behind— you just double the fun.
+We promote week-long rallies, outings, and country gatherings but there is no obligation to do anything or to go anywhere.

 Upon joining the Solos Network, new members are invited to provide a little information about themselves and their interests for inclusion in our Contacts Register which is circulated privately to our members.
 In this way, a network of people in similar circumstances is established.
 Members are also sent a quarterly newsletter with news, details and pictures of our events— it creates wonderful images of our members exploring this wide, brown land.